 The first F32 4 Series / 3 Series coupe prototypes were spotted for the first time ever in October.
 And although it appeared in heavy camouflage, we’ve attempted to envision what the production form may look like underneath.

 In producing the following images, we started from real life F32 spy photos (attached below) and combined it with some elements from the F30′s styling, along with some educated guesses and imagination sprinkled throughout.
-We’ll be able to better assess the accuracy of the image’s detailed styling elements as the F32 prototypes lose some camouflage, but for now these will have to do. *Now updated with rear renders.
+We’ll be able to better assess the accuracy of the image’s detailed styling elements as … CONTINUED

 The first F32 4 Series / 3 Series coupe prototypes were spotted for the first time ever just last month.
 And although it appeared in heavy camouflage, we’ve attempted to envision what the production form may look like underneath.